 - Sell through Instagram Reels

-In case you’re looking for a help desk tool to manage Instagram customer requests, give Gorgias a try.
+In case you’re looking for a help desk tool to manage Instagram customer requests, give Gorgias' social media features a try.
 Sign up for an account to get a full-featured 7-day free trial.
 You’ll be amazed at what Gorgias can do for your customer service experience.